 Recall refers to the percentage of total relevant results correctly classified by the model.
 It's calculated from the number of True Positive divided by (True Positive + False Negative).
 The False Negative here are the leads scored low and medium but who converted anyway.
 Precision refers to the percentage of results that are relevant.

 From this graph, we try to optimize the model to be as close as possible to the 20/80 rule: 20% of leads account for 80% of conversions.
-But a 20/80 performance is seldom achievable because some outliers convert and the model can't predict it without being overfitted.
+But a 20/80 performance is seldomly achievable because some outliers convert and the model can't predict it without overfitting.

 Here we have 35% of leads which account for 83% (Recall).